Parsa-Rajabi/CIS145/docs/-css-basics-1.md

 - Similar to HTML validation, CSS validation checks your code against web standards to ensure it is well-structured and compatible with different browsers.
 - W3C provides a CSS Validator tool that you can use to validate your CSS code: [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)

-> [!WARNING]
-> You'll be required to submit a validation report for your quizzes.
-Make sure you're familiar with the validation process.